aerobless/PeiramaVR/README.md

 project I'm spending time on the stuff that's fun to create and not necessarily the most important ;-).

 ## Can I clone this project & build it myself?
-Probably no. When creating this repo I've excluded any third party assets and plugins.
-Since this project heavily relies on the plugins HurricaneVR and PuppetMaster you would need to buy at least those two plugins to get it running.
+Probably no. When creating this repo I've excluded third party assets and plugins.
+Since this project relies heavily on the plugins HurricaneVR and PuppetMaster you would need to buy at least those two plugins to get it running.